Department of Geography and Resource Management (GRM), The Chinese University of Hong Kong

 The greening of urban governance in China: A case study of greenway development in the Pearl River Delta cities.
 Hong Kong Research Grant 2016, Royal Geographical Society (with IBG).
 (2016–17, £2,500)

-As co-investigator
+As co-investigator (selected)

 Taming the dragons: A structure–technology nexus analysis of China’s New Spatial Planning System.
 General Research Fund, Research Grants Council, Hong Kong.
 (2023–25, HK$781,384)